FelixMartel/DEVINE/docs/source/installation/ubuntu/gpu/index.rst

 GPU Setup
 #########

 Following the steps shown at :ref:`fresh_ubuntu`, Tensorflow will use the CPU for all the computational problems.
-To make TensorFlow use your GPU, you need to do some installation.
+To make TensorFlow use your GPU, you need to do some more installation.

 There is **many** ways to install TensorFlow / CUDA.
 This guide is only one of them.

 As the writting of this documentation, `TensorFlow GPU`_ is officially supported for `CUDA`_ 9.0 with Nvidia drivers > 384.x and `cuDNN`_ >= 7.2

-After theses steps, you will have installed:
+After these steps, you will have installed:

 * CUDA 9.0 and it's dependencies
 * cuDNN 7.3.0 and it's dependencies